5l1v3r1/Research-3/README.md

 ```

 ### RestartAllServices.py
 Parses all the running and stopped services that use SYSTEM account.
 The running services will be restarted and the stopped services will be started and stopped.
+This utility will assist you while using Process Monitors to monitor activity and behavior of a large scale of services, when a new Windows version has been released.

 ##### Usage:
 ```